Working with us > Staff Experience

 Understanding and responding to health and social care professionals’ experiences as employees is a vital component of any realisable quality strategy.

-Our programmes and staff surveys include our advanced analysis and reporting, focused on ensuring NHS staff survey results are understood and effectively communicated.
+Our programmes and staff surveys, including the NHS Staff Survey, use our advanced analysis and reporting, focused on ensuring NHS staff survey results are understood and effectively communicated.
 This is further supplemented through our cultural and behavioural change programmes CAREFUL and Always Events®

 NHS National Survey Programme